 Application program interfaces (API) have created a powerful way for software applications to communicate and interact.
 At the same time, their ease of use and ubiquity increases security risks.

 Here are five risks of API integration you should be aware of and how to reduce them.

 Like much of the tech world, the API ecosystem is constantly changing and evolving.
 As new ideas and approaches move to the forefront of industry standards, so do potential security problems.

 Too often API security is not considered when evaluating whether new technologies should be used for a project.
-You only need to look at the widespread and growing adoption of the cloud
+You only need to look at the widespread and growing

 .
 While it offers many benefits, because the data is off-site, it creates a new set of potential vulnerabilities.
 Physical security cannot be guaranteed, and hardware protection is limited due to the remote nature of the servers.